dophuhoang/cooking/README.md

 # cooking
-Cooking is an Android Application that provided a lot of recipes.
+Cooking is an Android Application that provied for you a lot of recipes to improved your cooking skill and make your meals will be very diversified and abundant.